 Students of the Bible should read anything written by Derek Kidner.
 His commentaries are always accessible and insightful, and this one is no exception.
 For a general reader wanting to know the relevance of Jeremiah for today, Kidner’s work would be an excellent place to start.

-Runners Up: There are a number of other helpful commentaries on the Book of Jeremiah.
+There are a number of other helpful commentaries on the Book of Jeremiah.
 R.K.
 Harrison’s volume in the Tyndale series is a helpful introductory level work.
 Pastors will find the commentaries by Philip Graham Ryken and J. Andrew Dearman helpful.

 All students of Scripture should also take the time to look at John Calvin’s commentary on Jeremiah.